THE OFFICIAL LEGEND OF LE MARCHE DU NAIN ROUGE

 On these occasions, a struggle ensues – the Nain Rouge taunts revelers and challenges them to join him in Cass Park, where he’ll reveal his ultimate plan for the city’s demise.
 The epic confrontation culminates in a decisive moment – the future of the city hinges on the whether the gathered Detroiters can overwhelm the Nain Rouge’s dastardly plans with their hope for better things, or whether the Nain manages to hold the city back once again.
 So far, our track record is pretty good – but the Nain’s power is no joke.

 So we need your help.
-Please join us for a celebration of Detroit – and should the Nain Rouge appear, support our city against the this wretched red devil, the embodiment of everything that holds us back.
+Please join us for a celebration of Detroit – and should the Nain Rouge appear, support our city against the this wretched red dwarf, the embodiment of everything that holds us back.

 With your help, just like in years past, the thing that tries to thwart us will discover this city is not dead.
 This city will not give up.
 This city has a bright future.